AlinaGoaga/CV/README.md

 Line management of operations team with 8 members in different locations, ensuring high quality delivery of online market research studies.
 Responsible for delivery on accounts worth around 2 million GBP anually.

 - Project Manager:
-Lead a mix of projects for a large variety of clients: from market research agencies and consultancies to media agencies and one-man-bands whilst keeping client satisfaction high and ensuring resources are used efficiently.
+Led a mix of projects for a large variety of clients: from market research agencies and consultancies to media agencies and one-man-bands whilst keeping client satisfaction high and ensuring resources are used efficiently.

 **Ipsos Interactive Services** (July 2007 to May 2011)